ImmutableVariable/learnityourself/docs/python/04-data-structures/05-sets.md

 ## Set Methods

-Here are some useful set methods:
+Similarly to other datastructures, sets have a variety of built-in methods that can be used to manipulate them.
+Here are some common methods:

 ```python
 fruits = {"apple", "banana", "orange"}